mariam-and-cindy/predicting-programming-languages/README.md

 ### 1. Plan

-Create a list of tasks to complete in the Trello Board
+Create a list of tasks to complete in [this Trello Board.](https://trello.com/b/PddXdOTJ/nlp-project)

-Perform preliminary examination of a number of GitHub projects
+Perform preliminary examination of a number of GitHub projects.

-Acquire tokens and permissions to scrape data from the GitHub website
+Acquire tokens and permissions to scrape data from the GitHub website.

 ### 2. Acquire

 This is accomplished via the python script named “acquire.py”.
-The script will use credentials (stored in env.py) to collects data using from GitHub.com in various ways
+The script will use credentials (stored in env.py) to collect data from GitHub.com in various ways

-- first, collect a number of "URLs", or Repository names, so that the subsequent acquision function will be able to seek out those repositories
+- first, collect a number of "URLs", or Repository names, so that the subsequent acquision function will be able to seek out those repositories.

-- use BeautifulSoup to parse multiple pages (approximately 20) of the top-forked repositories, captured here: https://github.com/search?o=desc&p=<pageNumber>&q=stars%3A%3E1&s=forks&type=Repositories
+- use BeautifulSoup to parse multiple pages (approximately 20) of the top-forked repositories, captured [here.](https://github.com/search?o=desc&p=<pageNumber>&q=stars%3A%3E1&s=forks&type=Repositories)

-- apply random sleep durations to web calls to avoid rate limiting - GitHub prevents certain high-frequency requests
+- apply random sleep durations to web calls to avoid rate limiting - GitHub prevents certain high-frequency requests.

 - store these in git_urls.csv - that way, we would not hit GituHub's page and scrape the same data repeatedly.
-Moreover, this ensures that subsequent processing executions will consistently use the same repo list, leading to a more reliable and consistent result
+Moreover, this ensures that subsequent processing executions will consistently use the same repo list, leading to a more reliable and consistent result.

-- capture these repository names as a strings in  a python list object
+- capture these repository names as a strings in  a python list object.

 - Once the list of repositories is collected, use a second script to collect the following information from those repositories, including: